-Additionally, as of December 31, 2016, cash and cash equivalents include the Company's investments in debt securities, comprising municipal notes, bonds and corporate debt, money market funds and time deposits.
+Cash and cash equivalents include the Company's investments in debt securities, comprising municipal notes, bonds and corporate debt, money market funds and time deposits.
 The Company considers all highly liquid investments with original maturities of three months or less, when purchased, to be cash equivalents.
 Debt securities classified as cash equivalents are required to be accounted for in accordance with ASC 320, Investments - Debt and Equity Securities.
-As such, the Company determined its investments in debt securities held at December 31, 2016 should be classified as available-for-sale and are carried at fair value with unrealized gains and losses reported in accumulated other comprehensive income in stockholders' equity.
+As such, the Company determined its investments in debt securities held at December 31, 2017 should be classified as available-for-sale and are carried at fair value with unrealized gains and losses reported in accumulated other comprehensive loss in stockholders' equity.
 The cost of debt securities is adjusted for amortization of premiums and discounts to maturity.
 This amortization is included in other income.
 Realized gains and losses, as well as interest income, are also included in other income.
 The fair values of securities are based on quoted market prices.